nschwei/CallMeBichael/README.md

 - Spawn at edges of the screen [Done]
 - City Map --> See models
 - Timer [Done]
-     - Raise enemy Cap as time goes on []
+     - Raise enemy Cap as time goes on [Done]
-     - Spawn new enemy type after a certain time []
+     - Spawn new enemy type after a certain time [Done]
 - Kill count?
 [Done]
 - Menus
      - Main Menu [Done]